 Since local farms must adjust to the seasonal weather, the fields are also turned over more frequently.
 Thus, a patch of land that held cucumbers in the summer may hold root vegetables in the fall and winter.
 This turnover encourages a more nutrient-rich soil, which translates into a more nutrient-dense product (not to mention a tastier product).

-Many of the small growers at Farmer’s Markets are organic growers, which mean they do not use any synthetic compounds on their fields.
-Even for those local farmers who do use some chemicals, however, the amount which they use is far less than large commercial farms.
+Many of the small growers at farmers' markets are organic growers, which mean they do not use any synthetic compounds on their fields.
+Even for those local farmers' who do use some chemicals, however, the amount which they use is far less than large commercial farms.
 Moreover, because local farms pick their produce at its peak, they do not use any chemical ripening agents.
-And because they get their produce to market almost immediately, they do not need to coat their produce in wax or add any other preservative.
+And because they get their produce to market almost immediately, they do not need to coat their produce in wax or add any other preservatives.

 Nowadays, when you walk into a supermarket, you may never know the season.
 Due to global trade, the supermarkets will always have melon, tomatoes, and tropical fruit.
 Without any new options, we can easily encounter food fatigue.
 And when we tire of fruits and vegetables, it is too easy to fall into the rut of treating ourselves with high-fat and high-sugar foods to perk up our food repertoires.
 However, when we eat seasonally, we can look forward to the juicy summer watermelon or the savory autumn artichokes.
 Plus, by purchasing seasonal foods, and not splurging on that $10 clamshell of blueberries in the dead of winter, you can also save money.